scharlau/Parsing/README.md

 Then start rails, and go look at http://localhost:3000/deployments to see your list of bears.

 ## Following individual bears on their own page
-You could expand on this by parsing the ...status.csv file so that it uses the DeployID column to reference the BearID column in our original file.
-This will let us see where each bear goes.
-Then you could use the geo-location data to plot their locations on a map.
+You could expand on this by parsing the USGS_WC_eartags_output_files_2009-2011-Status.csv file so that it uses the DeployID column to reference the BearID column in our original file.
+This will let us see the travels of each bear since it was tagged.
+Then you could use the geo-location data to plot these locations on a map.

 Do this by coping lines 4-23 (the task seed_bears method) and pasting this into line 24 and giving it a new method name such as seed_status, and then changing the items you retrieve from each row in the file.